 Health and Human Services.
-Achieved total expenditure cuts of over \$6.0 billion in the Health and Human Services area.
+Achieved total expenditure cuts of around \$6.0 billion in the Health and Human Services area.
 The Conference version of the budget retains many of the painful cuts proposed by the Governor, but in many instances found alternative solutions that mitigate or reduce impacts to children, the disabled, and the elderly.
 The major reductions include the following:

-Medi-Cal: Achieved over \$1.6 billion in GF expenditure cuts in the Medi-Cal program.
-Reinstates the previously enacted 10-percent provider payment reductions for savings of \$547 million.
-Approved many of the Governor's "co-pays" and "hard caps" on services, but rejected the hard-cap on physician and clinic visits, medical supplies,
+• Medi-Cal: Achieved over \$1.6 billion in GF expenditure cuts in the Medi-Cal program.
+Reinstates the previously enacted 10 percent provider payment reductions for savings of \$547 million.
+Approved many of the Governor's "co-pays" and "hard caps" on services, but rejected the hard-cap on physician and clinic visits, medical supplies, equipment, and prescriptions.
+Found other savings not identified by the Governor.

-- equipment, and prescriptions.
-Found other savings not identified by the Governor. - Adult Day Health Care (ADHC): Rejected the Governor's proposal to eliminate this activity.
-Instead achieved half the savings, or \$93 million by eliminating the Medi-Cal program with the intent to create a new more focused program. - Multipurpose Senior Service Program (MSSP): Rejected the full elimination of this program and instead reduced funding by \$2.5 million or 13 percent. - Proposition 10: Approved the 2011-12 shift of \$1.0 billion of Proposition 10 funds from State and local reserves to Medi-Cal. - Proposition 63: Approved the shift of about \$860 million in Proposition 63 funds from counties on a one-time basis to backfill for General Fund support for three mental health programs the Governor proposes to realign to counties. - Developmental Services: Achieved over \$500 million in expenditure savings in Developmental Services.
+- Adult Day Health Care (ADHC): Rejected the Governor's proposal to eliminate this activity permanently, but instead eliminated the benefit and provided \$85 million to provide a "bridge" to a new optional benefit that will serve a higher acuity patient. - Multipurpose Senior Service Program (MSSP): Rejected the full elimination of this program and instead reduced funding by \$2.5 million or 13 percent. - Proposition 10: Approved the 2011-12 shift of \$1.0 billion of Proposition 10 funds from State and local reserves to Medi-Cal. - Proposition 63: Approved the shift of about \$860 million in Proposition 63 funds from counties on a one-time basis to backfill for General Fund support for three mental health programs the Governor proposes to realign to counties. - Developmental Services: Achieved over \$500 million in expenditure savings in Developmental Services.
 Approved implementation of statewide purchase of service standards at a reduction level of \$174 million, in lieu of the Governor's \$424 million reduction. - SSI/SSP: Approved the Governor's proposal to reduce Supplemental Security Income/State Supplementary Payment (SSI/SSP) to the minimum allowed by a federal maintenance of effort requirement for savings of \$192 million. - CalWORKS: Achieved about \$1.1 billion in expenditure cuts in the CalWORKs program.
 Approved an eight percent grant cut to save \$300 million.
 Approved the Governor's proposal to reduce the time-limit for adults to receive assistance from 60 months to 48 months, but rejected the Governor's proposal to apply a 48-month time limit to safety net and child-only cases.
 Instead adopted additional grant cuts for safety net and child-only cases that exceed 60 months to generate savings of \$100 million.
 Increased the Governor's cut to the county single allocation from \$377 million to \$427 million.
-Added savings of \$100 million from adjusting the earned-income disregard. - IHSS: Achieved the Governor's saving number of \$486 million in In-Home Supportive Services (IHSS) program, but reduced the proposed across-the-board service cut and the proposed domestic and related cut.
+Added savings of \$100 million from adjusting the earned-income disregard.

+• IHSS: Achieved the Governor's savings number of \$486 million in the In-Home Supportive Services (IHSS) program, but reduced the proposed across-the-board service cut and the proposed domestic and related cut.
 Found other savings not proposed by the Governor, such as the Community First Choice Option to obtain \$121 million in additional federal funds.

 Corrections: Achieved expenditure reductions of about \$1.0 billion in Corrections that are scored outside the realignment proposal.
-Among the cuts are \$245 million to the receiver's medical services budget and \$391 million related to local jurisdiction for lower-level adult offenders and rehabilitation programs.
+Among the cuts are \$245 million to the receiver's medical services budget and \$391 million related to shifting lower-level adult offenders to local jurisdictions and reductions to rehabilitation programs.
+These savings may be unachievable if the taxes are not extended and the realignment does not occur.